-As infants, all the 511 children in the study had the risk factors of either moderate to severe eczema or a likely egg or milk allergy.
+As infants, all 511 children in the study, conducted by researchers with the Consortium of Food Allergy Research (CoFAR), had the risk factors of either moderate to severe eczema or a likely egg or milk allergy.

-A number of things, such as gender, ethnicity, parent history of allergy, using soy formula and having siblings were not associated with the development of peanut allergy in this group of children.
+Interestingly, a number of factors, such as gender, ethnicity, parent history of allergy, using soy formula and having siblings were not associated with the development of peanut allergy in this group of children.

 “The information can help allergists clue in on prediction of outcomes and alert them for prevention and treatment options,” said Dr. Scott Sicherer, chief of the division of allergy and immunology at the Icahn School of Medicine at Mount Sinai and one of the study authors.

-The researchers said that the protective aspect of breastfeeding warrants more study.
+The CoFAR researchers said that the protective aspect of breastfeeding warrants more study.